What Makes Quality Gold Jewelry? Everything You Need to Know

 Clasp and Closure

-This is where cheap jewelry reveals itself immediately.
+This is where lower-quality jewelry reveals itself immediately.
 If the clasp is flimsy, hard to open, or doesn't close securely, that's a red flag.
 Quality closures operate smoothly and hold firmly.

 Details and Edges